 For as many posters there are with good hearts, there are just as many with malicious intentions who want to steer you wrong to capitalize off of your mistakes.

-In this day and age, investors are looking for every advantage and every small piece of news that could help them make a decision on buying or selling a stock.
+In this day and age, investors, retail traders and even hedge funds are looking for every advantage and every small piece of news that could help them make a decision on buying or selling a stock.

 Information is 24/7 now and is always available in the palm of your hands.
 FinTwit may be one of the most powerful yet underutilized tools in an investor’s toolbox.